yauh/php-ci/README.md

 Simple setup
 ------------
 Copy the file `install.sh` to your Debian machine.
-Grab it from github and execute it with the following commands
+Log into your Debian machine that is going to be the PHP server and start the deployment with the following commands

 ```
 $ wget https://raw.github.com/perlmonkey/php-ci/master/install.sh
 $ /bin/bash install.sh
 ```

+The script asks you to enter _y_ if you really wish to continue.
+Then you must provide your root password that enables the connection.

 Now sit back and wait a while, the script first bootstraps [Ansible](http://www.ansibleworks.com/) on your machine and then installs [a LAMP stack](http://stackoverflow.com/questions/10060285/what-is-a-lamp-stack) plus the [Jenkins-CI](http://jenkins-php.org/) with a template for PHP projects (optimized slightly for use with [Yii](http://www.yiiframework.com/)).